growingspaghetti/websters-1913-console-dictionary/README.md

  * 2021/11/11 v0.3.0
    - upgraded libraries
    - cleaned the text of webster's dictionary
-   - changed the layout of WordNet
+   - changed the layout of wordnet
    - entries start with the searching word come on top